mpiorowski/sgsg/README.md

 It is an open-source full-stack application with two main principles in mind: **PERFORMANCE** and **SIMPLICITY**.
 The idea is that you can take this template and use it to build almost anything you need, and it will scale very well.

 Also, this is not the next **dev** template.
-It has everything you need to push it to production: Nginx configuration, Docker deployments, GitHub Actions, Grafana logging, etc."
+It has everything you need to push it to production: Nginx configuration, Docker deployments, GitHub Actions, Grafana logging, etc.

 ## Architecture
 As the name suggests, the app contains four main components: